 He won’t be coming after me anytime soon, but most Hunters are extremely resilient.
 It won’t take long for him to get back up, but it will be long enough for me to get far, far away from here.
 Speaking of, I should haul ass before other Hunters find us.
 Besides, I could really, really use a shower right about now.

-I turn for the mouth of the alley and search for the closest bus stop.
+I turn toward the mouth of the alley and search for the closest bus stop.